zcarson1114/examples/README.md

 ### How to connect to 3rd Floor Linux Computers from Windows computers

-Follow the following steps to connect to schoold server using SSH.
-If you don't know your user name and password, contact the system administrator, Mr. Carl Hawes.

 1. Open the Command Prompt or Windows PowerShell.
 It can be opened in various methods:
    - For the Command Prompt, type in WINDOWS-R, then type in "cmd" in the dialog box.
    - Bring up start menu, and serach for "Command Prompt" or "PowerShell"